apacheignite/documentation/sql/dml.md

 - The `_val` is updated/inserted first.
 - The field gets updated.

 The order never changes regardless of how you define it in the DML statement.

-After the statement shown below gets executed, the final Person's value will be "Mike Smith", ignoring the fact that `_val` field appears after `firstName` in the query.
+For example, after the statement shown below gets executed, the final Person's value will be "Mike Smith", ignoring the fact that `_val` field appears after `firstName` in the query.
 [block:code]
 {
   "codes": [